celery/ceps/draft/celery-5-high-level-architecture.rst

 The budget for each type of task is defined by a minimal and an optional maximal concurrency.

+The maximal concurrency budget can be dynamic or fixed.
+Dynamic maximal concurrency strategies may be used to determine the maximum concurrency based on the load factor of the server, available network bandwidth or any other requirement the user may have.

 .. note::
 	 If a user specifies a concurrency of more than 10 for :ref:`draft/celery-5-high-level-architecture:CPU Bound Tasks` a warning log message is emitted.